A Finite Expression Method for Solving High-Dimensional Committor Problems: The Finite Expression Method

+We follow the setup in~\cite{khoo2019solving} and choose the variational formulation~\eqref{eqn:regularized_variational_form} as $\mathcal{L}$.
 As noted in~\cite{khoo2019solving}, in the high-temperature regime, i.e., when $T \rightarrow \infty$ thus $\beta \rightarrow 0$, the backward Kolmogorov equation \eqref{eqn:backward_kolmogorov} converges to Laplace's equation with a Dirichlet boundary condition.
 Therefore, the solution near boundaries $\partial A$ and $\partial B$ are dictated asymptotically by the fundamental solution

 Considering the singular behavior of the committor function, we model the committor function as

 where $\by^A$ and $\by^B$ are the centers of $A$ and $B$, $S_A(\bx - \by^A)$ and $S_B(\bx - \by^B)$ are fundamental solutions~\eqref{eqn:fundamental_sol}, and $q_1, q_2$ and $q_3$ are three FEX binary trees to be optimized.
 The computation flow is illustrated in Figure~\ref{fig:fex_variational}.